rofrano/vagrant-docker-provider/README.md

 # vagrant-docker-provider

-This repo will build a docker image that can be used as a provider for [Vagrant](https://www.vagrantup.com) as a development environment.
+This repo will build a docker image that can be used as a provider for [Vagrant](https://www.vagrantup.com) as a Linux development environment.

 The ready made Docker Hub image can be found here: [rofrano/vagrant-provider:ubuntu](https://hub.docker.com/repository/docker/rofrano/vagrant-provider)